What If Car Accident Injuries Don't Show Up Right Away?

 You should wait until you've been fully evaluated by a medical professional before signing anything the adjuster puts in front of you.
 Your doctor can help you determine whether it looks like the nature and extent of your car accident injuries are fully understood.

 If you sign a release, and an injury shows up later, you can't go back to the insurance company and ask them to pay for your additional medical treatment.
-You waive your legal right to pursue that compensation when you sign the release.
+You waive your legal right to pursue that compensation when you sign a car accident release.

 What If My Injuries Return After a Settlement?